bcbi/PredictMD.jl/CONTRIBUTING.md

 git push origin --tags # push the new "v3.6.0" tag
 ```

-**Step 15:** Bump the version number again to indicate that the develop branch is in a developmental state.
-First, determine what the next version number will be, and then append "-DEV" to the end of the version string to indicate that it is currently in a developmental state.
+**Step 15:** Update the version number in the `develop` branch:

+First, use Semantic Versioning ([https://semver.org](https://semver.org)) determine what the next version number will be.
 In our example, we have just released `v3.6.0`.
-If we are planning on our next release being be backwards compatible, then the next version number will be `v3.7.0`, and thus you should set the current version number to `v3.7.0-DEV`.
-In contrast, if we are planning that the next release will be breaking (non-backwards-compatible), then the next version number will be `v4.0.0`, and thus you should set the current version number to `v4.0.0-DEV`.
+If we are planning on our next release being be backwards compatible, then the next version number will be `v3.7.0`.
+In contrast, if we are planning that the next release will be breaking (non-backwards-compatible), then the next version number will be `v4.0.0`.

-First, determine what the next version number will be.
+Second, append "-DEV" to the end of the version number.
+So if the next version number will be `v3.7.0`, then you should set the current version number to `v3.7.0-DEV`.
+In contrast, if the next version number will be `v4.0.0`, the you should set the current version number to `v4.0.0-DEV`.

-Second, checkout the `develop` branch:
+Third, checkout the `develop` branch:
 ```bash
 git checkout develop
 ```

-Third, open the `src/base/version.jl` file and edit the version number accordingly.
-For example, to set the version number to `v3.7.0-DEV`, edit `src/base/version.jl` to look like this:
+Fourth, open the `src/base/version.jl` file and edit the version number accordingly.
+For example, to set the version number to `v3.7.0-DEV`, edit `src/base/version.jl` to look like this. **Remember to include "-DEV" at the end of the version number.**
 ```julia
 const VERSION = try
     convert(VersionNumber, "v3.7.0-DEV")